Swamiji TV

 Yoga is for tho whole world

-"Yoga is for the whole body, the five life elements, harmony, health, balance, concentration, and happiness."
+"Yoga has nothing to do with religion.
+Yoga is for the whole body, the five elements: harmony, health, balance, concentration, and happiness."

 Filming location: Jadan, Rajasthan, India